Committee reports, agendas and minutes

 Under the Case Details displayed for each application, you will see a Committee field (which will tell you which committee it will be heard at) and a Committee date field (which gives the date of the Committee).
 These fields are updated as soon as we know if an application will be going to Committee, usually one week before the meeting.

 In addition, you can check the Agendas for each committee to see which applications will be heard (see above for direct links to each committee).
 The agendas are published on our website at least one week prior to the meeting.

 The Council does not notify interested parties if or when an application is going to committee.

 Can I speak at the Planning Committee?

-Agents, applicants and members of the public who have made comments in writing to the planning officer on the application can register to speak at the Planning Committee.
+Agents and applicants, or members of the public who have made comments in writing to the planning department (on the website, by email or letter) on the application, can register to speak at the Planning Committee.
 Only one speaker for and one speaker against each application is allowed and each speaker will have 3 minutes only.
-If more than one person wishes to speak for or against an application, it is requested that they elect one of their party to speak on behalf of all.
-You can register to speak between 10am and 2.30pm on the day of the meeting by telephoning the Council on 01727 866100.
+You can register to speak between 9am and 1.00pm on the Friday before the meeting (meetings are normally held on Monday) by telephoning the Council on 01727 866100.